Sepehr-Aghdasi/Angular-Signals/README.md

 ## mutate()

-The different between update and mutate is that update returns the updated value while mutate modifies the object itself:
+The difference between update and mutate is that update returns the updated value while mutate modifies the object itself:

-**Note: mutate is not available in the Angular V17**
+> **Note:** mutate is not available in the Angular V17.

 ```
 messages = signal<object[]>([{message: 'Hello World!'}]);